Grants, unlike loans, generally do not have to be repaid. Wayne State College offers several different types of grants:

 Natural Science Education

 Graduates endorsement (must have declared one of the above eligible programs as well):

 - School Counseling PK-6 and 7-12 MSE

 - Must have been approved through Gateway 2 (Benchmark for the WSC Teacher Education Program).

 - Must have a cumulative GPA of 3.25.

 - Must be a U.S. citizen or eligible non-citizen and complete the FAFSA (Free Application for Federal Student Aid), although you do not have to demonstrate financial need.

 - Must complete TEACH Grant Initial Counseling which will explain the TEACH Grant Program and the TEACH Grant service obligation you agree to meet as a condition for receiving a TEACH Grant.
+This will be completed on studentloans.gov.
 TEACH Grant Subsequent Counseling must be completed each year that you receive a TEACH Grant.